-26. Let it come back to the averments of the petition, wherein; the petitioner has exemplified the job advertisements in KPT & PakistanNavy by inviting applications from all over the Pakistan and objected on such provision, but his such stance rather supports Quota system by reserving the jobs in KPT & Navy to the extent of local people of Karachi, which completely is in contravention to his stance as well as constitution.
-Per petitioner reserving jobs in subject departments to the extent of Karachi would tantamount to deprive the people of other parts of the country have equal opportunity to work, earn and represent his area in the deep seas as well, otherwise; the people belong to Northern Areas, Punjab and KPK would never be able to have representation in the Jobs.
-And such stance of the petitioner falls within the ambit of approbate and reprobate, he cannot be allowed to breath hot and cold in simultaneously, reliance in this respect can safely be placed in the case of Habib Kassan and other v.
-Habibi Bank Ltd. (1989 CLC 1433), wherein it has been observed that;
+- 29. In the present case the quota in question is inter-linked and combined with the quotas of the other Provinces and any interference by this Court will affect the national allocation of quota in other Provinces and areas that too without affording them opportunity of hearing.
+As relief cannot be granted to a person in Sindh or other provinces without depriving the allocation of quota of the people of other provinces. - 30.
+Let it come back to the averments of the petition before this court, wherein, the petitioner has exemplified the job advertisements in KPT & Pakistan Navy by inviting applications from all over the Pakistan and objected on such provision as well, but his such argument rather supports the "Quota system" i.e by reserving the jobs in KPT & Navy to the extent of local people of the Karachi, which completely is in contravention to his stance as well as constitution.
+Per petitioner reserving jobs in subject departments to the extent of Karachi would tantamount to deprive the people of other parts of the country to have equal opportunity to work, earn and represent his area in the deep seas as well, otherwise; the people belong to Northern Areas, Punjab and KPK would never be able to have representation in the Jobs.
+Thus, such stance of the petitioner falls within the ambit of approbate and reprobate, and he cannot be allowed to breath hot and cold in simultaneously.
+The reliance in this respect can safely be placed in Habiba Kassam's case wherein it has been observed that;